rockdaboot/wget2/docs/wget2_manual.md

   Example: if some link points to //foo.com/bar.cgi?xyz with --adjust-extension asserted and its local destination is intended to be ./foo.com/bar.cgi?xyz.css, then the link would be converted to //foo.com/bar.cgi?xyz.css.
 Note that only the filename part has been modified.
-The rest of the URL has been left untouched, including the net path ("//") which would otherwise be processed by Wget and converted to the effective scheme (ie. "http://").
+The rest of the URL has been left untouched, including the net path ("//") which would otherwise be processed by Wget2 and converted to the effective scheme (ie. "http://").

 * -K, --backup-converted